asnaqsys/asnaqsys.github.io/concepts/printing/printer-files.md

    + DateTimeField - Defines and prints a Date, Time or Timestamp field.
  - AutoField - Prints an Attribute of the report: Computer Name, Page Number or Count, Creation date/time, Process date/time.
  - Label - Prints a Constant character string.
- - Line - Prints a staight Line.
+ - Line - Prints a straight Line.
- - Shape - Prints a Rectange, Square, Oval or Circle.
+ - Shape - Prints a Rectangle, Square, Oval or Circle.

 In addition to the controls provided by DataGate it is theoretically possible to add to a record format any arbitrary .NET Framework Control, however, in practice only a few of them make sense to include on a printer file, most notably a [Windows.Forms.PictureBox](https://learn.microsoft.com/en-us/dotnet/api/system.windows.forms.picturebox).